matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 ## How to clear the list of uploaded files?
 The example in the download package comes with code that retrieves and displays a list of existing files.
-Remove lines 21-31 in the file [application.js](https://github.com/blueimp/jQuery-File-Upload/blob/master/example/application.js) if you don't need that functionality.
+Remove the **$.getJSON** call from [application.js](https://github.com/blueimp/jQuery-File-Upload/blob/master/example/application.js) if you don't need that functionality.

 ## Why is the protocol ("http:") missing from the script references in the HTML source code?
 This is called a [protocol relative url](//www.google.com/search?q=protocol+relative+URL) and a perfectly valid way to define a resource, relative to the current URL protocol.